X

 Causes

 • Aortic dissection.
-This life-threatening condition involves the main artery leading from the heart, called the aorta.
-If the inner layers of this blood vessel separate, blood is forced between the layers and can cause the aorta to rupture.
+This life-threatening condition involves the body's main artery, called the aorta.
+If the inner layers of the aorta separate, blood is forced between the layers.
+This can cause the aorta to rupture.

 • Inflammation of the sac around the heart, called pericarditis.
-This condition usually causes sharp pain that gets worse when breathing in or lying down.
+This condition usually causes sharp pain that gets worse when taking a breath or lying down.

 Digestive causes

-Chest pain can be caused by disorders of the digestive system, including:
+Chest pain can be caused by diseases or disorders of the digestive system, including:

-• Heartburn.
-This is a painful, burning feeling behind the breastbone.
-It occurs when stomach acid washes up from the stomach into the tube that connects the throat to the stomach.
+• Gastroesophageal reflux disease (GERD).
+In this condition, stomach acid washes up from the stomach into the tube that connects the throat to the stomach.
 That tube is called the esophagus.
+GERD can cause a burning feeling in the chest, called heartburn.

 • Swallowing disorders.
-Problems with the esophagus can make swallowing difficult and even painful.
+Diseases that affect the esophagus can make swallowing difficult and even painful.
+This may lead to chest pain.

-• Gallbladder or pancreas problems.
+• Gallbladder or pancreas disease.
 Gallstones or inflammation of the gallbladder or pancreas can cause stomach pain that spreads to the chest.

 Muscle and bone causes

-Some types of chest pain are associated with injuries and other problems affecting the structures that make up the chest wall.
+Some types of chest pain are due to injury or damage to the structures that make up the chest wall.
 These conditions include:

 • Injured ribs.
 A bruised or broken rib can cause chest pain.